 Annie sings Bountiful River with Charlie King (Lorre Wyatt / Pete Seeger) Annie on lead vocal & banjo, Charlie King on harmonies & guitar

-Annie Patterson has performed and led music retreats at folk festivals, coffee houses, schools and camps throughout North America, New Zealand, the Netherlands and the British Isles.
+SHORT PROMO BIO 1: Annie Patterson has a rare voice that spreads hope, stirs your soul and makes you glad to be working together for a better world.
+She is a singer songwriter, old timey banjo player as well as jazz vocalist with the swing trios Girls from Mars & Dear Ella.
+Annie has played a central role in helping create a quiet revolution of group singing in North America.
+Her long time partner and co-editor, Peter Blood, often accompanies her on fiddle & guitar.
+The award winning documentary film, We Began to Sing, follows Annie & Peter's musical journey, as well as the work of their friend and mentor, folk legend Pete Seeger. https://www.riseupandsing.orgSHORT PROMO BIO 2: Annie Patterson has performed and led music retreats at folk festivals, coffee houses, schools and camps throughout North America, New Zealand, the Netherlands and the British Isles.
 She is best known for co-creating the popular songbook Rise Up Singing, along with her husband, Peter Blood.
-Their new songbook, Rise Again, published in 2016, is a similar collection to Rise Up Singing with 1200 different songs.
+Their 2015 songbook, Rise Again, contains 1200 additional songs in the same format as Rise Up Singing.
 Annie has honed her skills as a folk performer and jazz vocalist over the last 3 decades.
 She loves to sing songs from the Appalachian Mountains and British Isles, accompanying herself on banjo and guitar.
-Annie is also a jazz and swing vocalist with the swing band Girls from Mars (for over 30 years) and is a guest vocalist with The O-Tones, a swing band based in Western MA.
+Annie is also a jazz and swing vocalist with the swing band Girls from Mars (for over 30 years) and the trio Dear Ella.
 You can find out more about Annie and her music work at www.riseupandsing.org.

 LISTEN: Here is a Youtube video of Gone, Gonna Rise Again (by Si Kahn) off Annie's album Mountain Side.
 Her swing band, Girls From Mars features Wendi Bourne, Lauren Jansen & Annie on 3 part harmonies.
 Their latest cd is called Return to Planet Swing.
 Here's Annie singing the lead on Drum Boogie by Gene Krupa and on the beautiful ballad Don't Blame Me off their new cd.